rob-murray/ferver/README.md

 Please use the GitHub pull-request mechanism to submit contributions.

-After cloning the repo, you can test the application without having to install the gem package by running the `server`, or it's alias `s` Rake task;
+After cloning the repo, you can run the web application without having to install the gem package by running a Rake task named `server`, or it's alias `s`.

 ```bash
 $ rake s